 This output measure relates the data element to the service population.
-It is the total amount divided by the population of the library's legal service area.
-The ratio indicates the average count for each person in the service population.
-It applies to the following: Attendance, Books and Serials, Capital Expenditures, Circulation, Collection Expenditures, Federal Operating Revenue, Library Collection, Local Operating Revenue, Operating Expenditures, Other Operating Expenditures, Personnel Expenditures, Print, Reference Transactions, Registered Borrowers, State Operating Revenue, Total Expenditures.
+It is the total count divided by the population of the library's legal service area.
+The ratio indicates the per person in the service population average for the data element.
+It applies to the following: Attendance, Capital Expenditures, Circulation, Collection Expenditures, Federal Operating Revenue, Library Collection, Local Operating Revenue, Operating Expenditures, Other Operating Expenditures, Personnel Expenditures, Print Materials, Reference Transactions, Registered Users, State Operating Revenue, and Total Expenditures.
 PERCENTAGE OF CHANGE:

-This output measure indicates change in value over time.
-It is the difference between the current year's value and the previous year's value divided by the previous year's value.
-It applies to the following: Collection Expenditures, Federal Operating Revenue, Local Operating Revenue, Operating Expenditures, Operating Revenue, Other Operating Expenditures, Other Operating Revenue, Personnel Expenditures, Population, State Operating Revenue.

-PERCENTAGE OF TIME PUBLIC INTERNET COMPUTERS IN USE:

-See: Public Internet Computers
+This output measure indicates change over time.
+It is the difference between the current year's count and the previous year's count divided by the previous year's count.
+It applies to the following: Collection Expenditures, Federal Operating Revenue, Local Operating Revenue, Operating Expenditures, Operating Revenue, Other Operating Expenditures, Other Operating Revenue, Personnel Expenditures, Population, and State Operating Revenue.
+PERCENTAGE OF TIME PUBLIC INTERNET COMPUTERS IN USE: See: Public Internet Computers PERSONNEL ANALYST:

-PERSONNEL ANALYST:

 Performs professional work in public personnel administration.
 Responsible for the application of professional skills and knowledge to personnel matters.

-PERSONNEL DIRECTOR:

-Responsible for all or a combination of the following: employee relations, counseling, recruiting, interviewing, hiring, and compliance with local, state, and federal personnel regulations.
+PERSONNEL DIRECTOR: Responsible for all or a combination of the following: employee relations, counseling, recruiting, interviewing, hiring, and compliance with local, state, and federal personnel regulations.
 May also have responsibility for, or participate in, staff training.
 PERSONNEL EXPENDITURES:

 This includes salaries, wages and employee benefits for all library staff (including plant operations, security, and maintenance staff) for the fiscal year.
-See: Operating Expenditures, Benefits Expenditures, Salary Expenditures
+See: Operating Expenditures, Benefits Expenditures, Salary Expenditures PERSONNEL SPECIALIST:

-PERSONNEL SPECIALIST: